 Opel Corsa - What is it?

 It seems appropriate that in the week when Opel is launching its new Corsa to the European press that we take a look at buying the outgoing model – one of the most successful cars in Opel’s history with nearly three-million sales since it was launched in 2006.

 When it was launched, the Corsa was seen as a major leap forward over its somewhat crude and unrefined predecessor.
 An all-new platform (developed in co-operation with Fiat) made it feel bigger and more grown up and space in the cabin was almost always a step or two ahead of its major rivals.

-Slick looking and good to drive, it was also a well-built car with few major reliability worries.
+Slick looking and good to drive, it was also a well-built car with few major reliability worries, so there are very few Corsa engine problems.
 It’s equally an ideal starter car for those with a provisional licence or, with some specced-up versions around, perfect for those looking to downsize without giving up too much in the way of comfort.

 Which one should I buy?

 One major tip – whichever engine you decide to go for, make sure you get a Corsa with air conditioning.
 The ventilation in the cabin was never a strong point, and on hot days, a Corsa’s cabin can become unbearable so make sure it has aircon.

 The 1.2 petrol was always the best selling model and it’s an engine that does a fine job of mixing reasonable performance punch with decent economy.
 If you do any long journeys, it’s worth tracking down the rare 1.3 CDTI diesel version, which has the torque to keep up with the big boys on the motorway and which can easily crack 60mpg on a run.
 Avoid anything with the Easytronic automated manual though – it’s a dreadful gearbox and makes progress lurch and irritating.